-Twenty Six Years of Experience
+Twenty Seven Years of Experience

 In 1995, Mitch joined forces with Kent Chambers, and later with Randy Cashiola, to form Chambers, Templeton & Cashiola.
 He is currently partnered with Dean Brinkley, and they operate the Templeton & Brinkley law firm focusing on civil and criminal litigation.

 Mitch has handled thousands of litigated claims collectively on both sides of the court docket in his years of practice.
 He has tried approximately one hundred of those cases to verdict.
 Mitch strongly believes in the constitutional right to a trial by jury.
 This belief in the jury process, along with his blend of legal training and life experiences, equips him to communicate complex legal matters in layman’s terms.
 He has tremendous respect for jurors, and is skilled at condensing months or years of facts and evidence in a concise manner to help jurors understand the issues in a trial.
 His trial success is further achieved through dedication to thoroughly investigate the facts of the case, as well as the legal issues at stake.
 He often uncovers critical evidence that many others overlooked, or did not make a priority to research.

 In 2015, Thomson Reuters named Mitch a Super Lawyer in the field of civil trial law.

 These experiences well qualify Mitch to serve as judge for the 172nd Judicial District Court of Texas.